 Raul Placeres, a 2006 Maryville College graduate, brings a wealth of experience to the Scots men’s basketball staff.
-Placeres, a former translator in the Sevier County school system, will join Coach Lambert’s staff for an eighth consecutive season in 2018-2019 as MC’s Associate Head Coach.
-Placeres has been named by Director of Athletics Kandis Schram as the next Scots' head coach beginning with the 2019-20 season.
+Placeres, a former translator in the Sevier County school system, worked on Coach Randy Lambert’s staff for eight consecutive seasons before being named by Director of Athletics Kandis Schram as the next Scots' head coach beginning with the 2019-20 season.

 This Miami native played his high school ball at Gulliver Prep in Miami, Florida.
 He helped win two district titles and received All-Dade County first team honors following the 1999-2000 season.
 Placeres averaged 20.8 points and 4.6 assists per game as a senior.

 As a player, this Miami native led Keystone Junior College to an “Elite 8” and “Final Four” appearance in the NJCAA following his freshman and sophomore campaigns.
 This junior scoring point guard paced Maryville College in assists and led the Scots to a 23-6 record and an NCAA “Sweet Sixteen” finish.
 Following his senior season in the orange and garnet, he earned his second consecutive All-Great South Athletic conference accolade while breaking the school record for assists in a game with 17 dishes against Oglethorpe University.
 Coach Placeres finished his collegiate career with over 1,100 points and over 600 assists.

 Upon graduation, Raul played in the prestigious Rocky Top Basketball League and signed professionally to play with the Knoxville Thunderbolts and Smoky Mountain Jam of the ABA.